SXSLVT/synfetch/README.md

 For those on `Arch` based systems, **synfetch** is available in the [AUR](https://aur.archlinux.org/packages/synfetch-git).

 For those on `Nix`
-systems, keep in mind that it won't work properly, make sure to have `flakes` enabled and you can just run:
+systems, keep in mind that running **synfetch** with nix can be buggy, make sure to have `flakes` enabled and you can just run:

 ```bash
 nix run github:SXSLVT/synfetch